paulad8/JS_quiz/docs/README.md

 * Landing page
     *   Page loads correctly
-    *   User can clearly see and interact with the site
+    *   User can clearly see and interact with the site; button states change from active to hover to clicked.
     *   Clicking the 'Let's go!' button will start the game and direct the user to the next section - Choosing the level of difficulty.

 * Navigation